The Amish and Their Neighbors

 June 2-4, 2022

 Carl Desportes Bowman is the author of Brethren Society: The Cultural Transformation of a “Peculiar People,” Portrait of a People: The Church of the Brethren at 300, and coauthor with Donald Kraybill of On The Backroad to Heaven: Old Order Hutterites, Mennonites, Amish, and Brethren.
 He has served since the 1990s as director of survey research at the University of Virginia’s Institute for Advanced Studies in Culture where he has taken the lead in designing and analyzing national surveys of political and moral culture.
-In this capacity, he has coauthored with James Davison Hunter a variety of monographs, including The State of Disunion, The Vanishing Center of American Democracy, The Culture of American Families, and The Context of Character: Teen Moral Formation in the 21st Century.

 Rachel E. Stein is an associate professor in the Department of Sociology and Anthropology at West Virginia University.
 Her research focuses on community building and health in Amish communities.
 Her current work explores how Amish and Mennonite communities are experiencing the COVID-19 pandemic, how preventive health care decisions vary across Amish affiliations, how reproductive choices impact maternal health, and how visiting practices strengthen the Amish community and contribute to its growth.

 Jeanette Harder has been a professor of social work at the University of Nebraska at Omaha since 2004.
 She is the founder and director of the Support and Training for the Evaluation of Programs (STEPs), and the coauthor of For the Sake of Children: Love, Safety, and Abuse in Plain Communities (2019).